MicrosoftDocs/common-data-model-and-service/common-data-model/banking-accelerator.md

 ## Sitemap extensions

 With the Banking component, you can optimize the customer experience, improve collaboration within the bank, and gain insights from analytics.
-When the accelerator is installed into Dynamics 365, the experience is transformed into one specifically built for banks and it allows institutions to quickly build Power Apps and Power BI visualizations.
+When this component is installed into Dynamics 365, the experience is transformed into one specifically built for banks and it allows institutions to quickly build Power Apps and Power BI visualizations.

 Banks, ISVs, and others in Financial Services can build their solutions and business processes on top of the new entities found within the Banking component.
 The current data model supports common banking activities but has been designed to allow flexibility for other use cases in Financial Services.
 The data model was developed in collaboration with [BIAN](https://www.bian.org/) and other open API initiatives to ensure interoperability to help unlock new Open Banking opportunities.